 The legal analysis states that "Previously, the Law provided that the supervisor must consider each disciplinary action in progressive order and justify a deviance from that recommended progression.
-The proposed amendments now provide greater clarification on this issue, and provide that disciplinary action shall be considered in progressive order (written warning \Box suspension \Box termination), and that any deviation from the recommended progressive order made by the supervisor shall be justified in writing and approved by the EEO Department, while any deviation from the recommended progressive order in writing and approved by the EEO Department, while any deviation from the recommended progressive order made by the EEO Officer shall be justified in writing and approved by the Human Resources Executive 284 Director, or designee.
+The proposed amendments now provide greater clarification on this issue, and provide that disciplinary action shall be considered in progressive order (written warning \square suspension \square termination), and that any deviation from the recommended progressive order made by the supervisor shall be justified in writing and approved by the EEO Department, while any deviation from the recommended progressive order made by the EEO Officer shall be justified in writing and approved by the Human Resources Executive 284 Director, or designee.
 [Section V(D)(2)(b)(2)]"